National Department for Culture and Arts: History

 April 2009 JKKN under the patronage of the Ministry of Information, Communication and Culture (KPKK).

 16 May 2013,Since then, JKKN becomes an agency under the Ministry of Tourism and Culture.

-On the 2nd July 2018, this Ministry was renamed as the Ministry of Tourism, Arts and Culture Malaysia as announced by YAB Prime Minister during the Cabinet Formation after the 14th General Election.
+On 2 July 2018, this Ministry was renamed as the Ministry of Tourism, Arts and Culture Malaysia as announced by YAB Prime Minister during the Cabinet Formation after the 14th General Election.

 Vision

 Cultural Art lead body in supporting Arts for Arts, Arts for Unity, and Cultural Arts in Revenue Generation for industry players towards the formation of national identity and prosperity.